devquidevelopments/offline-map/Technical Reports/Report 1 Hello World/Hello World Report.md

 # 1. Introduction
 PWAs are a relatively new concept and are commonly used for offline applications due to their ability to be published online but also installed to a user's device without the need for an application distribution such as the iOS App Store or the Google Play Store without compromising on functionality or security.
 A PWA also has to adhere to 8 key principles, some of which are crucial in the development of an offline web application.

-This report will discuss some of these principles and how they are important to the development of such an application as well as describing the steps involved.
+This report will discuss some of these principles and how they are important to the development of such an application as well as an overview of the steps involved.
 The development of an example "Hello World" PWA will then be documented with the technologies used and how the application aligns with the PWA criteria using Google Lighthouse.

 # 2. PWAs
 ## 2.1.
 Relevance of PWAs in this Project